 ROBERT L. PFALTZGRAFF, JR.– SHELBY CULLOM DAVIS PROFESSOR OF INTERNATIONAL SECURITY STUDIES

+His answer to the question of how to manage and juggle the various elements of a wide-ranging career?
 “You need a strategic vision of your goals that allows you to establish priorities, and then you need to organize your means to achieve those goals,” he counsels.
 “And you also need to be a bit of a workaholic.”